We have dates for

-Following the success of our fourth annual ride in 2018, we’ve been looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
-We have a team of 12 riders for 2019 but you could put your name forward for a possible TWT ride in 2020.
+Following the success of our fifth annual ride in January 2019, we are gathering a team of fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.

-Overall dates: 25 January to 4 February 2019 (inclusive of option of one extra night at beginning and one at end*)
+Overall dates: 23rd January to 4th February 2019 (inclusive of the option of one extra night at beginning and one at end*)

 Ant Baber, owner of Ant’s Nest, has offered to lead us 200kms through 7 different private game reserves of the Waterberg over 6 days, on his beautiful horses.

-Saturday 26 January: You will be met off your International flight at Oliver Tambo Airport, Johannesburg and driven north, about 3 hours, to Ant’s Nest Private Game Reserve deep in the African bush.
+EXTRA DAY – Saturday 25 January 2020: Riders will be met at Johannesburg International Airport and driven north, about 3 hours, to Ant’s Nest Private Game Reserve deep in the African bush.
 Lunch will be served on your arrival.
 After settling into the lodge we will go for a game ride looking for zebra and wildebeest so that you can try out your horse.
 If you are not totally happy you can try a different mount the next day – there are about forty to choose from a mixture of Thoroughbreds, Arabs, Friesians, Boerperds.

 DAY 4 – Wednesday 29 January: We will ride past the village school on the farm and down to the game reserve at Horizon, which will give us the chance of seeing impala, zebra, giraffe and eland along with primate species, as we might spot vervet monkeys and baboon.
 Lunch will be enjoyed at a beautiful dam where the horses can graze.
 We’ll have a long ride in the afternoon, as we make our way through Lindani private game reserve for the night.
 There is a good paddock here for the horses, a pool and we should be able to see game from the lodge.